Occupation Report ยท Healthcare

 Your personalised plan

-Physiotherapists score 19/100 on average — but your score depends on seniority, location, and skills.
+Physiotherapists score 19/100 on average — but your score turns on how much of your week is Clinical documentation & outcome tracking (70% exposed), and on seniority and sector.

 Not a Physiotherapist?
 Check your own score.